LPAndersson/SIML/docs/04-statisticalLearning.md

 $$
 E_{out}(h) \leq  E_{in}(h) + \sqrt{\frac{\ln \frac{2}{\delta}}{2n}}.
 $$
-Let us say we want to have confidence 95%, i.e. $\delta = 0.05$, we then have the generalization bound
+Let us say we want to have confidence 95%, that is $\delta = 0.05$, we then have the generalization bound

 ```r
 delta = 0.05